legacysurvey/legacysurvey/pages/dr5/issues.rst

 the DR5 zeropoints are based on comparisons to the subset of PS1 stars that are also in the Gaia Data Release 1 catalog.
 DR1 of Gaia has "holes" in its coverage, with large spatial regions missing PS1 stars.
-An example is shown in the figure below, which plots the PS1 calibrators (black dots) and the PS1-Gaia calibrators (blue dots) with the outlines of the Mosaic3 CCDs.
+An example is shown in the figure below, which plots the PS1 calibrators (black dots) and the PS1-Gaia calibrators (blue dots) with the outlines of the DECam CCDs.
-Since only CCDs with > 20 matched calibrators are retained in the DR5 version of the catalog, CCDs covering regions like CCD4 in the figure would be dropped from DR5.
+Since only CCDs with > 20 matched calibrators are retained in the DR5 version of the catalog, CCDs covering regions like CCD N26 in the figure would be dropped from DR5.

 .. image:: /files/DR5missingCCDs.png
    :height: 500
-   :width: 500
+   :width: 700
-   :scale: 75
+   :scale: 85